namuan/dr-doc-search/README.md

 Before running this, you need to set up your OpenAI API key.
 You can get it from [OpenAI](https://beta.openai.com/account/api-keys).

+> From version 1.5.0, you can skip OpenAI and use HuggingFace models to generate embeddings and answers.

 ```shell
 export OPENAI_API_KEY=<your-openai-api-key>
 ```